Folate, a crucial B vitamin, is essential for cell division, DNA synthesis, and the formation of red blood cells

 Mood Disorders

-Folate deficiency has been linked to mood disorders such as depression and irritability due to its role in neurotransmitter synthesis, particularly serotonin, dopamine, and norepinephrine, which regulate mood and emotional stability.
+Folate deficiency can cause mood disorders by disrupting serotonin, dopamine, and norepinephrine production, affecting emotional stability.
 Low folate levels can lead to decreased production of these neurotransmitters, contributing to symptoms of depression, anxiety, and irritability.

 Weakness or Lethargy